Turner woman surprised by son’s act of love succumbs to infection

 The next day, Dec.
 22, Trepanier’s granddaughter was at Day’s doing her own Christmas shopping and told employees about Michelle.

-Assistant Manager Vanessa Phipps said the store owner and staff had already discussed doing something for Kaden and Lamar, perhaps surprising them on Christmas Eve.
+Assistant manager Vanessa Phipps said the store owner and staff had already discussed doing something for Kaden and Lamar, perhaps surprising them on Christmas Eve.

 “When his cousin came in and told us the news, we were heartbroken,” Phipps said.